ilyakokotkin/qt-ui-project/README.md

 videoplayer.ui: UI file describing the layout of the application's main widget.

 ## License
-This project is licensed under the BSD-3-Clause License - see the LICENSE file for details.
+This project is licensed under the BSD-3-Clause License.

 ## Acknowledgments
 Developed By Ilya Kokotkin using Qt for Harbinger Motors